 Load testing.
 Clustered synthetical load testing was used to prove the hypothesis that DynamoDB would sustain 75K reads per second (RPS) at a steady state and 250k RPS at the peak.

 Cost testing.
-The underlying idea was to show that DynamoDB would cost much less than Cassandra, including in terms of human resources and management costs.
+The underlying idea was to show that DynamoDB would cost much less than Cassandra, in terms of both human resources and management costs.

 Throughout the process, the Cassandra source databases remained completely functional.
 Once the data in DynamoDB was validated, the next step was to cut over from Cassandra to DynamoDB.
 This required modifying the readers to access data only from DynamoDB, and to decommission the Cassandra writers and nodes.
 There was minimal downtime resulting from that cutover.